neuroinfuse™ drug delivery system

-We are developing a patented range of engineering solutions to cover chronic (long term implantable) and acute (short term implantable) intraparenchymal drug delivery.
-Our low dead volume chronic device has a novel, MRI compatible, transcutaneous port that aims to provide a solution for simultaneous intermittent drug delivery through multiple catheters (up to four) at any time interval.
+We are developing a patented range of engineering solutions to cover chronic (long term) implantable and acute (short term) implantable intraparenchymal drug delivery.
+Our low dead volume chronic device has a novel, MRI compatible, transcutaneous port that aims to provide a solution for simultaneous intermittent drug delivery to the central nervous system (CNS) through multiple catheters (up to four) at any time interval.

 Working with clinical partners